microsoft/Kusto-Query-Language/doc/replace-string-function.md

-description: Learn how to use the replace_string() function to replace all string matches with another string. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
+description: Learn how to use the replace_string() function to replace all string matches with another string. ms.reviewer: alexans ms.topic: reference ms.date: 05/21/2023
 ---
 # replace_string()

-Replaces all string matches with another string.
+Replaces all string matches with a specified string.

 > **Deprecated aliases:** replace()

+To replace multiple strings, see [replace_strings()](replace-strings-function.md).

 ## Syntax